 If you search, you can find multiple suppliers of Cream Legbar chicks and eggs in the United States.

 The Cream Legbar Club was established in 2012 in the United States to preserve and promote the breed in this country and hopes to get the breed eventually recognized.
 Their draft breed guide is here.

 So, if you would like to add a rare blue-egg-layer with a fluffy crest to your flock, consider the friendly, calm, free-ranging Cream Legbar!

 Why do you have or want Cream Legbar chickens?
-Let us know in the comments below!
+Let us know on the Wide Open Pets Facebook page!

 This post was originally published on September 25, 2019.

 READ MORE: Why Are Chickens Terrible at Flying?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.